Amanieu/parking_lot/README.md

 - Slightly less efficient code may be generated for `compare_exchange` operations.
 This should not affect architectures like x86 though.

+To enable nightly-only functionality, you need to enable the `nightly` feature in Cargo (see below).

 ## Usage

 Add this to your `Cargo.toml`: